Balaji-star/CORX_app/README.md

 # COR X Mobile App
 COR X helps you keep track of the latest information regarding the ongoing pandemic coronavirus disease “COVID-19”.
-A small contribution from our side to public, to get aware and seek help for the professionals.
+A small contribution from our side to public, to get aware and seek help from the professionals.

 Download the latest APK from [here](https://github.com/Balaji-star/CORX_app/releases/download/v2.0/COR_X.apk) to install the application.